 The fund is called Bright Minds Capital Partners and the founders have talked up the point that they will invite selected parties to co-invest in the companies they target.
 At present the BMCP website lists two portfolio companies:

-- LexChain – which is a blockchain solution and Bitcoin loophole app for immigration needs (nope – no idea how that works either) – there’s no link provided and AL cannot find one.
+- LexChain – which is a solution for immigration needs – there’s no link provided and AL cannot find one.
 There is no listing in Crunchbase of previous investments.

 - Muve – which appears to be the trading name of the UK-based Connect2Law Limited legal group, and describes itself as a ‘new law firm’, and what seems to be behind the website is a regular bricks and mortar conveyancing firm, although it’s not entirely clear how it’s all structured.